Updated 7/5/2020 at 1:00 pm

 Community Programs & Events

-Effective immediately, the Clayton Police and Fire Departments will be suspending participation in community service and community education events and activities.
+The Clayton Police and Fire Departments have suspended participation in community service and community education events and activities until further notice.

 Public MeetingsMeetings of Boards and Commissions may be postponed or held via video conferencing.
 For details announcements on how to participate remotely, please subscribe to our Agendas and Minutes eNotifications.

 All dockets, hearings, trials, and other proceedings before the Clayton Municipal Court has been postponed indefinitely.

 Bulk item pickup has resumed as of 5/11.

 Effectively immediately, trash and recycling material will be limited to cart/container only.
 If you do not have a container, or have an overage, the refuse should be placed in bags.
 Items sitting outside the trash and recycling carts/containers will not be picked up in an effort to limit the exposure of drivers.

 We apologize for any inconvenience these changes may cause and appreciate your understanding as we take steps to keep everyone safe.